Skip to main content Skip to navigation

 • identifies the probability that a given risk will eventuate, and assesses the size of the impact if it does

-• is not unduly risk-averse and reflects that taking calculated risks may realise opportunities
+• is not unduly risk-averse and reflects that taking calculated risks may realise opportunities.

 The paper:

-• identifies any further engagement required with other decision makers (e.g. other ministers, Cabinet), Māori or other stakeholders
+• identifies any further engagement required with other decision makers (e.g. other ministers, Cabinet), iwi/Māori or other stakeholders, and explains why.

-• what needs to be implemented
+• what needs to be done, how it will be done, and who by.

-• identifies which indicators will be monitored to show how well the solution is working
+• identifies which indicators will be monitored to show how well the solution is working (including progress, activity, outcome and impact measures)

 • Previous